ruby-rdf/json-ld/README.md

 * Keys in JSON objects must be ordered with any of `@context`, and/or `@type` coming before any other keys, in that order.
 This includes aliases of those keys.
 It is strongly encouraged that `@id` be present, and come immediately after.
 * JSON-LD documents can be signaled or requested in [streaming document form](https://w3c.github.io/json-ld-streaming/#dfn-streaming-document-form).
 The profile URI identifying the [streaming document form](https://w3c.github.io/json-ld-streaming/#dfn-streaming-document-form) is `http://www.w3.org/ns/json-ld#streaming`.

+This gem also implements an optimized streaming writer used for generating JSON-LD from large repositories.
+Such documents result in the JSON-LD Streaming Profile:

+* Each statement written as a separate node in expanded/flattened form.
+* `RDF List`s are written as separate nodes using `rdf:first` and `rdf:rest` properties.

+The order of triples retrieved from the `RDF::Enumerable` dataset determines the way that JSON-LD node objects are written; for best results, statements should be ordered by _graph name_, _subect_, _predicate_ and _object_.

 ### MultiJson parser
 The [MultiJson](https://rubygems.org/gems/multi_json) gem is used for parsing JSON; this defaults to the native JSON parser, but will use a more performant parser if one is available.
 A specific parser can be specified by adding the `:adapter` option to any API call.
 See [MultiJson](https://rubygems.org/gems/multi_json) for more information.

-### JSON-LD Streaming Profile
-This gem implements an optimized streaming writer used for generating JSON-LD from large repositories.
-Such documents result in the JSON-LD Streaming Profile:

-* Each statement written as a separate node in expanded/flattened form.
-* RDF Lists are written as separate nodes using `rdf:first` and `rdf:rest` properties.

 ## Examples

 ```ruby
 require 'rubygems'
 require 'json/ld'
  ```

 ### Expand a Document

 ```ruby
    input = JSON.parse %({
       "@context": {